 • Students who need more of a challenge do interleaving: tackling question 1, then 11, then 2, then 12, and so on – in effect, flipping back and forth between problems testing Skill A and Skill B.

 Have fun with your interleaving, and please do share your feedback and further insights via the comments!
+We’d love to hear what you think.

 The Science Of Studying Smart